Government ‘putting more lives at risk’ a year after Channel disaster

 Charities accused ministers of “refusing to accept reality” by attempting to deter crossings with the Rwanda scheme and new laws, rather than creating alternatives.

-Tim Naor Hilton, chief executive of Refugee Action, said the situation was “putting more lives at risk”, adding: “While leaders waste time with cruel and costly deterrence plans – such as their deportation deal with Rwanda – the lack of safe routes means more people feel than ever feel they have no other choice but to make the dangerous journey across the Channel.
+Tim Naor Hilton, chief executive of Refugee Action, said the situation was “putting more lives at risk”, adding: “While leaders waste time with cruel and costly deterrence plans – such as their deportation deal with Rwanda – the lack of safe routes means more people than ever feel they have no other choice but to make the dangerous journey across the Channel.
 It’s time for a new approach.”

 He called the boat disaster on 24 November 2021 an “avoidable tragedy borne out of a hostile government policy that prioritises keeping people out over keeping people safe”.

-Vigils will be held for the victims in Folkestone, Dunkirk and Parliament Square on Thursday evening, as relatives demand answers over why they were not rescued.
+Vigils will be held for the victims in Folkestone, Dunkirk and Parliament Square on Thursday evening, as relatives demand answers about why they were not rescued.

-A French investigation into the disaster has shown that dinghy passengers made multiple calls for help for over two hours.
+A French investigation into the disaster has shown that dinghy passengers made multiple calls for help for more than two hours.

 Leaked documents show that when a survivor begging for help told French authorities people were in the water, they replied: “Yes, but you are in English waters.”

-A separate probe into Britain’s response by the Marine Accident Investigation Branch (MAIB) is understood to be in its early stages and has no date set for releasing its findings.
+A separate probe into Britain’s response by the Marine Accident Investigation Branch (MAIB) is understood to be in its early stages and has not set a date for releasing its findings.

 Relatives of the drowned victims say they have not yet been contacted by British investigators and have vowed to get justice.